 Here's a list of the most common security and software issues our developers have faced over the past few years.
 These issues are especially dangerous as they are often easy for somebody to find and exploit, and can allow adversaries to steal data, completely take over a system, and stop an application from working.
 These are mistakes you'll have to pay for later.
-It's wiser to be safe than sorry.
 Let's get right to it.

 SQL injection is a top database security concern.
 For almost all web applications, databases are the core of storing state.
 Taking care of the interactions with the database is crucial to ensure the app keeps running.
 SQL injection attacks are a serious security concern for companies.
 A SQL injection attack that’s successful could result in confidential data being stolen, lost or deleted, unauthorized access to systems or accounts, websites being defaced, and, ultimately, compromise of entire networks or individual machines.
 Only when an application receives user input in a form it isn't expecting does SQL injection attacks work by fooling the application into executing code.
 Carrying out data validation and sanitization is a vital SQL injection security measure.
 This adds an inspection layer effectively to make sure that any submitted data isn’t unusual, which could pose a SQL injection risk.